myreadings1/ECE307/README.md

 ### Projects
 - Students can work as teams.
 Each team can be up to two students.
+- You need to submit a report and VHDL code that is implemented on the tools available on your lab.
 - List of mini projects for this course.
 [Link](https://github.com/myreadings1/ECE307/blob/main/ECE307_mini_projects.md)